Hello, Iβm Changyong π±βπ

 Use Numeric Animation for Real Data in Gen AI

-Lava Localization Simulation Based on the Wax
+Lava Simulation based on Wax